alex11818/unicellar/README.md

 - to estimate the work required to compress a fluid from one pressure to another
 - to estimate bottomhole pressure (BHP) from tubing head pressure (THP) and vice versa through the column weight

-## On the model:
-A black oil formulation is employed for PVT props. is largely compatible with black oil reservoir simulators (like Eclipse, OPM, tNavigator etc.).
-The following components are currently available:
-- oil (with dissolved gas)
-- free gas that can dissolve in oil
-- water
-- CO2: an inert storage fluid that does not dissolve in other fluids.
-It can be CO2, H2, CH4 etc.

 # Installation
 1. Download or clone the library.
 2. Navigate to the root folder containing setup.py by `cd`